awsdocs/amazon-ses-developer-guide/doc-source/smtp-connect.md

 # Connecting to the Amazon SES SMTP Endpoint<a name="smtp-connect"></a>

-The following table shows the Amazon SES SMTP endpoints for the regions in which Amazon SES is available\.
+The following table shows the Amazon SES SMTP endpoints for the AWS Regions where Amazon SES is available\.

 | Region name | SMTP endpoint |